RaphaelBRodrigues/vtex-utils-extension/README.md

 * [Babel](https://babeljs.io/)

 ## Enviroment
-This is the list softwares are necessaries to run this project
+This is the list of the softwares that are necessaries to run this project
 * [npm](https://www.npmjs.com/)
 * [node](https://nodejs.org/en/) (v14.15.1)